Project detail

 Single trainer-led flow

-Eliminated account switching entirely — the root cause of duplication, not just a symptom of it.
+Eliminated account switching entirely which is the root cause of duplication, not just a symptom of it.

 Automated repetitive data entry